xelab04/KRaft/README.md

 Contributions are always welcome!
 Just check the issues page and let me know if you'll take one on.
 However, please communicate with me when adding large features.

+One limitation on all contributions - I will automatically reject any PRs with code written by LLMs and forward you to [justforfunnoreally.dev](https://justforfunnoreally.dev/) because you evidently need to learn to have fun with programming again.

 ## Structure